jewelsofthought/neshama/site/posts/parashot/Vayechi.md

 </p>
 </blockquote>

-{Note: Here is an example of the asynchronicities that enter into the story to produce future dynamics.
+Note: Here is an example of the asynchronicities that enter into the story to produce future dynamics.
 If Jacob had loved all his sons equally Joseph would not have been sold in slavery and risen to become the viceroy of Egypt.
 If Jacob had given the proper blessing to Joseph's children, it might have spared them some pain.
-In the balanced universe, this would be the case, but in the world of action, of happenings, that is not the dynamic.
+In the balanced universe, this would be the case, but in the world of action, of happenings, that is not the dynamic.{.note}

 There are also overtones of Jacob's theft of his brother's birthright blessing that is being played out here, although differently.
 Could Jacob have been showing that sometimes G-d's way is not our way?
-And that what we might consider that the optimum pathway is often not the true path to our goal?
+And that what we might consider that the optimum pathway is often not the true path to our goal?{.note}

-}
 He also predicts that Joseph will be returned to the land of his forefathers.

 ## Chapter 49